abhisheksr01/python-postgres-azure-container-apps/README.md

 - Integrate API Gateway and API Management with the AZ Container Apps.
 Use appropriate Authentication and Authorization mechanism to protect the API.
 - Block Public access for the `Dev` and `Pre`.
 Configure VNet to allow access only within Organizations private network, example once the users are connected to the VPN.
 - Setup `tunnel` for using with the CI/CD pipeline thus allowing access to Dev/Pre environment API for executing tests once deployed.
+- Limit the scope of the Service Principals and roles assigned.
+Create a separate Service Principal for application deployment.